unframework/licheepi-nano-buildroot/README.md

 vagrant ssh
 ```

-Otherwise, download Buildroot and extract it into a folder.
+Otherwise, download Buildroot and extract it into a folder that is separate from this repo's files.

 Before building, install these Ubuntu packages: